RedAngel121/NytePack/README.md

 - [x] Create Mechanical Drill Disabled
 - [x] Added The Undergarden
 - [x] ADD [Mekanism](https://www.curseforge.com/minecraft/mc-mods/mekanism)
-  - [ ] standardize ore gen and drops
+  - [x] standardize ore gen and drops
-  - [ ] recipe changes to include Naq as base material (steel_casing and metallurgic_infuser)
+  - [x] recipe changes to include Naq as base material (steel_casing and metallurgic_infuser)
   - [ ] disable teleportation stuff
-  - [ ] adjust machines as needed

 # Big Changes
-- [ ] Modify Brone Ingot recipe to include create
+- [ ] Modify Bronze Ingot recipe to include create machines
 - [ ] Add Naquadah to silent gear better than Netherite
 - [ ] Improve Undergarden mats for silent gear to be better than Naquadah
 - [ ] Rearrange all the mobs in lightmans configs to basic 1-6 tier instead of starting with 2nd tier :facepalm: then add the mobs from other mods